 The ascension >> Believers’ spiritual ascension – It says that God was willing to

-deliver us from our sins and give us the life of God as a gift of His grace
+deliver us from our sins and give us life from God as a gift of His grace

 the sons of the devil serve him in his presence, so the sons and daughters of